skeweddata/skeweddata.github.io/_drafts/nfl_stats_lies.md

 Maybe the model's right!
 The linebacker trying to chase him down might have a better angle than it looks like in the commercial, or maybe there are 3 defenders bearing down on McCaffrey just off screen[^methodology].
 But we have way too little information to tell, and until the NFL is willing to open up access to their data that's not going to change.
-Which is a shame, really, since these data have the potential to completely revolutionize the sport.

 [^2017]: